nabihahkamaruzuki/nabihahkamaruzuki/README.md

 - I am a back-end developer.
 - Currently, started to document my progress as a developer on this Github profile.
-- My focus is learning web development based on <a href="https://www.theodinproject.com/paths/full-stack-javascript">The Odin Project</a> course.
+- My current focus is learning web development based on <a href="https://www.theodinproject.com/paths/full-stack-javascript">The Odin Project</a> course.
 ---

 ### :hammer_and_wrench: Languages and Tools :